Mezzanine Loans in Oregon

 Major commercial real estate finance company.
 Multifamily specialist.
 Agency, bridge, and mezzanine lending.

-Mezzanine financing sits between senior debt and equity in the capital stack.
-It allows borrowers to increase leverage beyond what a first mortgage provides, reducing the equity needed for a deal.
-Secured by a pledge of the borrower's ownership interest rather than a lien on the property.
-In Oregon, 8 lenders currently offer Mezzanine financing with loan amounts from $1M to $100M and rates typically ranging from 10% - 18%.
+Mezzanine loans are subordinate real estate loans secured by a pledge of the borrower's ownership interests rather than a mortgage lien on the property itself.
+Borrowers use them when the senior lender's proceeds stop short and they want to reduce the common equity check.
+In Oregon, 8 lenders currently offer Mezzanine financing with loan amounts from $1M to $100M and rates typically ranging from 6.75% - 11.97%.

 Oregon's economy is driven by its technology sector, particularly in the Portland metro area's Silicon Forest, along with a strong creative economy and sustainable industries.
 The state has no sales tax, enhancing consumer spending and retail activity.